pstetz/slowmo/README.md

 - Create a mask list (perhaps multiple options)
   - I'm thinking panlabs mask list and a probability mask (z scores for amygdala for instance)
   - Neurosynth is fairly dump and provides huge unrealistic regions.
 The PLIP mask list might be best
+- Replace `grey_matter .* fmri` with a 4D convolution when that becomes available
+  - Kind of available, I guess keras treats `(fmri, grey)` as 3D
+- Start training

 ### Notes